-Introduction 1
+1. Introduction 1

-Respective responsibilities of the auditor and the Partnership 3
+2. Respective responsibilities of the auditor and the Partnership 3

-Audit strategy 8
+3. Audit strategy 7

-Annual accounts 11
+4. Annual accounts 10

-Wider scope audit 15
+5. Wider scope audit 15

-Audit outputs, timetable and fees 17
+6. Audit outputs, timetables and fees 17

-Appendix 1: Your audit management team 20

-Annendix 2: Statement of understanding 22
+7. Appendices 20

-1 Introduction
+1. Introduction

-- This document summarises the work plan for our 2017/18 external audit of the South East of Scotland Transport Partnership ("the Partnership"). - The core elements of our work include: - an audit of the 2017/18 financial statements and related matters; - a review, where applicable, of arrangements for governance and transparency, financial management, financial sustainability and value for money; and - any other work requested by Audit Scotland.
+- This document summarises the work plan for our 2018/19 external audit of the South East of Scotland Transport Partnership ("the Partnership"). - 2.
+The core elements of our work include: - an audit of the 2018/19 annual accounts; - a review, where applicable, of the Partnership's arrangements for governance and transparency, financial management, financial sustainability and value for money; and - any other work requested by Audit Scotland.